hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

         - used to support explicit proxy deployments in which client browsers are explicitly configured to send traffic to the web proxy
         - advantage: usually relatively easy to create and maintain
         - method allows the client desktop browsers to be configured to select <span style="color: #bb6600;">when to connect direct or when to use the proxy</span>
+        - hosted on <span style="color: #bb6600;">port 9001</span>
+        - by default, point the browser to the following location `http://WSA_IP:9001/pacfile.pac`
+        - check the local IP subnet address of the PC and then makes a <span style="color: #bb6600;">decision based on IF / ELSE statement/s</span>
   - Web Cache Communications Protocol (WCCP)
     - specify interactions between one or more routers (or Layer 3 switches) and one or more web-caches
     - purpose: to establish and maintain the transparent redirection of selected